Need Chimney Sweeping Services in Northern VA, Maryland, or the DC Area? Book With Us

 - Debris from trees entering the flue and sitting on the firebox shelf

-- Renovation or restoration that has changed the makeup of the firebox and/or chimney
+- A past renovation or restoration that changed the makeup of the firebox and/or chimney

-These are all potential dangers that have nothing to do with burning a fire in the fireplace.
-Once you add that to the mix, then creosote buildup gets added to the list.
-We believe it’s better to know you are as safe as possible every year, than to be caught by surprise or worried by a potential fire.
+As you can see, there are plenty of potential dangers that have nothing to do with burning a fire in the fireplace.
+All in all, we believe it’s better to know you are as safe as possible every year than to be caught by surprise or worried about a potential chimney fire.